 When it comes to developing recipes I am inspired by many things – sometimes it’s a childhood memory or recipe from my late mom’s recipe box, sometimes it’s a dish I’ve eaten in a restaurant and sometimes, I’m inspired by an ingredient.
-This recipe for Apple Butterscotch Cake is an example of the latter.
-One of my favourite yogurt brands – Rachel’s Organic – is marketing a limited edition Apple and Butterscotch yogurt this fall and as soon as I heard about it I knew it was going to be perfect for baking.
-I’ve baked with Rachel’s yogurts before – their Baked Lemon Cheesecake is lovely
+Several years ago, one of my favourite yogurt brands – Rachel’s Organic – marketed a limited edition Apple and Butterscotch yogurt.

-Perfect with a cup of tea or coffee after a brisk autumn walk, my Apple Butterscotch Cake will keep covered at room temperature for a couple of days.
-It looks lovely sitting under a cake dome on the counter top too!
+Perfect with a cup of tea or coffee, my Apple Butterscotch Cake will keep, covered at room temperature, for a couple of days.
+It looks lovely sitting under a cake dome on the counter top too.

 Apple Butterscotch Cake